DEVELOPMENT AND FUNCTION OF THE FAT TISSUE:

 Small fat nodules are called xanthomas.
 The affected area reveals with what part of the body the self-devaluation conflict was associated.

-(not to be confused with cellulite), the affected area is swollen and inflamed, particulary when bacteria
+(not to be confused with cellulite), the affected area is swollen and inflamed, particularly when bacteria

 assist the healing process.